BadiaValdes/docs/c#/beginning.md

 File.ReadAllLines(textFilePath); // Reads all lines from a file
 ```

-What happen if I want to only get the info of a file.
+What happens if I want to only get the info of a file?
 Well, you can use `FileInfo` for this.
-An simple example will be provided below:
+A simple example will be provided below:

 ```c#
 DirectoryInfo myDir = new DirectoryInf( @"C:\Users\MyUser")// Set directory path